Prevent a Lost Pet

 This is probably the most important thing you can do to prevent your pet from being permanently lost.
 Your pet should be microchipped, tattooed and be wearing a collar and ID tag.
 It is not enough just to have one of the above list, two or more are vital.
-With a collar, someone could pick up your pet on the street and bring it right back to your house.
+With a collar and tag, someone could pick up your pet on the street and bring it right back to your house.
 With a tattoo, a vet clinic without microchip readers can check the registry based on the tattoo.
-With a microchip, places like The OHS can immediately identify your pet and call you, even if the collar has been lost.
+With a microchip, places like the OHS can immediately identify your pet and call you, even if the collar has been lost.

 Have pictures available

 A recent photo can make all the difference when an animal is lost.
 Keep some up-to-date colour photos available just in case.

 When expecting people, lock up animals who are likely to bolt.
 They may be cranky, but they will thank you for it when they are safe at home.